sanjeevai/data-modeling-postgres/README.md

 to **optimize queries on song play analysis.** Our role is to create a **database schema** and **ETL pipeline** for this analysis.
-Then we'll test our database and ETL pipeline by running queries given by the analytics team from Sparkify and compare my results with their expected results.
+Then we'll test our database and ETL pipeline by running queries given by the analytics team from Sparkify and compare our results with their expected results.

 <a id="describe"></a>